Adopted from the book on PLS-SEM by Hair, Hult, Ringle, and Sarstedt.

 Importance: a term used in the context of IPMA.
 It is equivalent to the unstandardized total effect of some latent variable on the target variable.

 Importance–performance map analysis (IPMA): extends the standard PLS-SEM results reporting of path coefficient estimates by adding a dimension to the analysis that considers the average values of the latent variable scores.
-More precisely, the importance-performance map analysis (IPMA) contrasts structural model total effects on a specific target construct with the average latent variable scores of this construct’s predecessors.
+More precisely, the IPMA contrasts structural model total effects on a specific target construct with the average latent variable scores of this construct’s predecessors.

 Importance–performance map: a graphical representation of the importance–performance map analysis.